 — Daniel Ahmad (@ZhugeEX) April 13, 2020

-If you’re thinking of diving into the newly overhauled action yourself, be sure to take a look at our Resident Evil 3 review so find out what’s in store first.
-If you’re already heading into Raccoon City and taking on the Nemesis, you might find our guides to every Resident Evil 3 safe code and locker code, Resident Evil 3 subway puzzle red, blue, and green jewel locations, and Resident Evil 3 Charlie Dolls handy next time you get stuck in.
+If you’re thinking of diving into the overhauled action yourself, be sure to take a look at our Resident Evil 3 review so find out what’s in store first.
+You might also find our guides to every Resident Evil 3 safe code and locker code, Resident Evil 3 subway puzzle red, blue, and green jewel locations, and Resident Evil 3 Charlie Dolls handy next time you get stuck in.